Introduction

 Prisma is a distributed1 action-learning2 incubator, who’s work is to apply systems-change practice3 on-the-ground in spaces of experimentation in order to unlock whole-system transition pathways.

 Concretely, this paper introduces an open protocol for organising and publishing transformation-oriented events, as a means for creating and evaluating experimentations in regionally-grounded action.
-We frame this event-protocol as a decentralised accounting system designed to create value liquidity across a hub-network, enabling funders to participate in the action-backed value created in the form of surplus-sharing dividends.
+We frame this event-protocol as a decentralised accounting system designed to create value liquidity across a hub-network, enabling funders to participate in action-backed value in the form of surplus-sharing dividends.

 Evolutionary Transition: Higher-Order Value Creation